SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.QActions.QAction-dllImport.md

 To refer to DLLs that are stored in a subfolder of the ProtocolScripts folder, you must mention the subfolder when you specify the DLL in the protocol.
 For example, to use "test.dll" stored in `C:\Skyline DataMiner\ProtocolScripts\SubFolder`, configure the dllImport attribute of the QAction tag as follows: dllImport="SubFolder\test.dll".<!-- RN 23565 -->

 If the DLL file is stored in the `C:\Skyline DataMiner\ProtocolScripts\DllImport` folder, there is no need to specify the subfolder in the protocol.
-From DataMiner 9.6.12 (RN 23565) onwards, DLL files stored in *C:\Skyline DataMiner\ProtocolScripts\DllImport* will take precedence over DLL files stored in *C:\Skyline DataMiner\ProtocolScripts*.
+DLL files stored in *C:\Skyline DataMiner\ProtocolScripts\DllImport* will take precedence over DLL files stored in *C:\Skyline DataMiner\ProtocolScripts*.<!-- RN 23565 -->

-From DataMiner 9.6.12 (RN 23565) onwards, it is also possible to reference DLLs with the same name but with different assembly versions within the same driver, though not within the same QAction.
+It is also possible to reference DLLs with the same name but with different assembly versions within the same connector, though not within the same QAction.<!-- RN 23565 -->

 For example, the following QAction definitions are possible within a single protocol: